 - How to write a marketing plan

-- What to look for when hiring employees
+- What to look for when you're hiring a new employee

 - Tips for working on a small team and in a large organization